Where Can You Avoid Paying Taxes? 22 Countries with Zero or Very Low Taxation

 Monaco

-Monaco is known as a tax haven for the rich:
+Monaco is a classic tax haven for the wealthy:

 - VAT: 20%.